-If you are interested in building bad software with bugs and lots of mistakes, then this article isnt’ for you.
+If you are interested in building bad software with bugs and lots of mistakes, then this article isn’t’ for you.
 If you are interested in moving your development team along faster, saving money and building a better product for your user, please read on.
-When Bytelion wireframes, it allows us to see the an application clearly.
-The final wireframe summarizes all of the thoughts held in people’s minds and ensures that everyone not only understands how the application solves your problem, but more importantly, it quickly and easily helps others understand what you are thinking.
-Wireframing is critical to all lean departments and especially technology startups.
+When Bytelion wireframes, it allows us to see the application.
+The final wireframe summarizes all of the thoughts held in people’s minds and ensures that everyone not only understands how the application solves your problem but more importantly, it quickly and easily helps others understand what you are thinking.
+Wireframing is critical to all lean departments and especially technology start-ups.

 How does wireframing save you money?
 Simple, it ensures that you have the right workflows up front.
-In this hypothetical, imagine if you omitted a key feature on a page that was pushed to production.
-In order to find the bug for this feature, you have paid for:
+In this hypothetical, imagine if you omitted an essential feature on a page that was pushed to production.
+To find the bug for this feature, you have paid for:

 - UI Design (8 hours)